prateekatknoldus/Assignment-1-Compare_Two_Persons/README.md

 # For example:
 Input: personOne = new Person("Prateek", 21) and personTwo = new Person("Prateek", 25)
-and if we check: personOne < personTwo
+and if we check: personOne < personTwo Then
 Output: true